Mapped: Every country Trump has attacked or threatened in his tumultuous second term

 The president argues it is vital to ensure the “national security” of the United States and to prevent the island falling into the hands of Russia or China.

-However, his threats have sparked backlash from Nato allies and European leaders amid fear Trump could fracture the long-standing alliance and play right into Vladimir Putin’s hands.
+However, his threats have sparked backlash from Nato allies and European leaders amid fears Trump could fracture the long-standing alliance and play right into Vladimir Putin’s hands.

 Denmark and the US have agreed to set up a working group to discuss ways to resolve their differences, but Trump remains adamant that anything less than US control is unacceptable.